ComfyUI website preview

 Broad model ecosystem from lightweight to high-quality variants; Strong community tooling across ComfyUI, AUTOMATIC1111, and Diffusers Version licensing and access terms differ across releases; High-end variants need substantial VRAM for smooth inference

-Midjourney Subscription Own models $10-$120+/mo (plan-based) No public self-serve API is listed; access is primarily through Midjourney app/subscription workflows.
+Midjourney Subscription Product/service Own models $10-$120+/mo (plan-based) No public self-serve API is listed; access is primarily through Midjourney app/subscription workflows.
 Paid subscription required for regular use; tiered monthly plans are available.
 Square-first generation with upscale/export modes (effective outputs commonly 1024+ and above).

 • No ControlNet